waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Explore the area around Violet City (Sprout Tower) for training opportunities and items.

 ## Current Plan
-### Cherrygrove City
-1. Heal Pokémon at the Pokémon Center.
-2. Explore Cherrygrove City for items and information.
+- Explore Route 30 for training and items.
-3. Proceed north towards Route 30.
+- Proceed north towards Violet City.

 ## Game Mechanics & Quirks
 - **Headbutt Trees:** Some trees are 'HEADBUTT_TREE' type and are impassable.